Suggested Mold clean-up procedures

 Mold is not usually a problem indoors -- unless mold spores land on a wet or damp spot and begin growing.
 As molds grow they digest whatever they are growing on.
 Unchecked mold growth can damage buildings and furnishings; molds can rot wood, damage drywall, and eventually cause structural damage to buildings.
 Mold can cause cosmetic damage, such as stains, to furnishings.
 The potential human health effects of mold are also a concern.
 It is important, therefore, to prevent mold from growing indoors.The risk to a person's health is seriously elevated when levels of mold spores indoors is greater than outdoor levels.
 Air sampling during a mold inspection will compare indoor mold spore levels to the outdoor mold spore levels.

+Why and Where Mold can Grows?
 Mold can grow on virtually any organic material as long as moisture and oxygen are present.
 There are molds that grow on wood, paper, carpet, food, and insulation.
 Because mold eats or digests what it is growing on, it can damage a building and its furnishings.
 If left unchecked, mold eventually can cause structural damage to building materials.
+Molds gradually destroy the things they grow on.
+You can prevent damage to buildings and building contents, save money, and avoid potential health problems by controlling moisture and eliminating mold growth.
+Eliminating all mold and mold spores indoors is virtually impossible, but controlling indoor moisture will control the growth of indoor mold.

 How can I tell if I have a Mold Problem?

+Molds are part of the natural environment.
+Outdoors, molds play a part in nature by breaking down dead organic matter such as fallen leaves and dead trees, but indoors, mold growth should be avoided.
+Molds reproduce by means of tiny spores; the spores are invisible to the naked eye and float through outdoor and indoor air.
+Mold may begin growing indoors when mold spores land on surfaces that are wet.
+There are many types of mold, and none of them will grow without water or moisture.
 It is impossible to get rid of all mold and mold spores indoors; some mold spores will be found floating through the air and in house dust.
 The mold spores will not grow if moisture is not present.
 Indoor mold growth can and should be prevented or controlled by controlling moisture indoors.
 If there is mold growth in your home, you must clean up the mold and fix the water problem.
 If you clean up the mold, but don't fix the water problem, most likely, the mold problem will come back.

 What does mold smell like?

+Moldy Smell!!Some compounds produced by molds have strong smells and are volatile and quickly released into the air.
+These compounds are known as microbial volatile organic compounds (mVOCs).
+Because mVOCs often have strong or unpleasant odors, they can be the source of the "moldy odor" or musty smell frequently associated with mold growth.
+A moldy odor suggests that mold is growing in the building and should be investigated.
+The health effects of inhaling mVOCs are largely unknown, although exposure to mVOCs has been linked to symptoms such as headaches, nasal irritation, dizziness, fatigue, and nausea.
+More research is needed to determine whether there are any human health effects from non-occupational indoor exposures to mVOCs.
+The Key to Mold Control is Moisture Control.
 It is important to dry water damaged areas and items within 24-48 hours to prevent mold growth.
 If mold is a problem in your home, clean up the mold and get rid of the excess water or moisture.
 Fix leaky plumbing or other sources of water.
 Wash mold off hard surfaces with detergent and water, and dry completely.
 Absorbent materials (such as ceiling tiles & carpet) that become moldy may have to be replaced.

 Can mold cause health problems?